kumahq/kuma-website/docs/docs/1.0.6/documentation/deployments.md

 To implement easy service connectivity, Kuma ships with:

 * **DNS Resolver**: Kuma provides an out of the box DNS server on every `remote` control plane that will be used to resolve service addresses when estabilishing any service-to-service communication.
 It scales horizontally as we scale the `remote` control plane.
-* **Ingress Data Plane**: Kuma provides an out of the box `ingress` data plane proxy mode that will be used to enable traffic to enter a zone from another zone.
+* **Ingress Data Plane**: Kuma provides an out of the box `ingress` data plane mode that will be used to enable traffic to enter a zone from another zone.
 It can be scaled horizontally.
 Each zone must have an `ingress` data plane deployed.

 :::tip
-An `ingress` data plane proxy is specific to internal communication within a mesh and it is not to be considered an API gateway.
-API gateways are supported via Kuma's [gateway mode](/docs/1.0.6/documentation/dps-and-data-model/#gateway) which can be deployed **in addition** to `ingress` data plane proxies.
+An `ingress` data plane is specific to internal communication within a mesh and it is not to be considered an API gateway.
+API gateways are supported via Kuma's [gateway mode](/docs/1.0.6/documentation/dps-and-data-model/#gateway) which can be deployed **in addition** to `ingress` data planes.
 :::

 The global control plane and the remote control planes communicate with each other via xDS in order to synchronize the resources that are being created to configure Kuma, like policies.